Flensburg University of Applied Sciences: Flensburg Campus

-Merged with the FHF the University of Flensburg (Universität Flensburg) is also sited on the Campus.
+The FHF shares its campus with the Europa-Universität Flensburg.
 The infrastructure includes the Auditorium Maximum (called Audimax) lecture hall, the central library, a wide park area, student residences, a kindergarten, a sports and fitness center and the canteen (Mensa), also several small cafeterias and a student's pub.
 In early 2010, the construction for a water sports center and a campus chapel were completed, in 2011 the "Maritime Center" was completed.

-The main railway station is about one mile from the campus, the beach at about 5 miles.
+Research

+The university's research initiatives are organized through various specialized institutes and centers, each focusing on key areas of innovation and development.